Observation of flow angle and flow magnitude fluctuations in Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV at the CERN Large Hadron Collider

-In summary, the \pt-dependent flow angle fluctuations and flow magnitude fluctuations of the second-order flow vector $\vec{V}_2$ are measured in \PbPb collisions at \snn = 5.02 TeV with the correlators \Fpsi{2} and \Fvn{2} as function of the associate particle momentum in centrality intervals 0--5\%, 10--20\%, and 30--40\%.
-Large deviations from unity of both \Fpsi{2} ($\sim$20\%) and \Fvn{2} ($\sim$10\%) are observed in central collisions, where the event-by-event fluctuations of the position of the colliding nucleons dominate over the geometric response.
+In summary, the \pt-dependent flow angle fluctuations and flow magnitude fluctuations of the second-order flow vector $\vec{V}_2$ are measured in \PbPb collisions at \snn = 5.02 TeV with the correlators \Fpsi{2} and \Fvn{2} in centrality intervals 0--5\%, 10--20\%, and 30--40\%.
+Large deviations from unity of both \Fpsi{2} ($\approx$20\%) and \Fvn{2} ($\approx$10\%) are observed at $\pt > 3$ GeV/\textit{c} in central collisions, where the event-by-event fluctuations of the position of the colliding nucleons dominate over the geometric response.
 In semicentral collisions, both flow angle and flow magnitude fluctuations decrease.
-The flow angle fluctuations reach 5--7\% and the flow magnitude fluctuations reach around 2\% and are above unity in 30--40\% centrality.
+The flow angle fluctuations reach 5--7\%, and the flow magnitude fluctuations reach around 2\% and are above unity in 30--40\% centrality for the presented \pt~range.
 The flow magnitude fluctuations decrease faster than the flow angle fluctuations up to 40\% centrality, where the flow vector fluctuations are almost solely due to flow angle fluctuations.
-The proposed correlators decompose the flow vector fluctuations into constituent flow angle and flow magnitude fluctuations.
-The observation of flow angle and flow magnitude fluctuations gives further insight into the nature of event-by-event fluctuations in the initial state of heavy-ion collisions and comparison with theoretical models provides further constraints on the initial conditions and even the QGP transport coefficient $\eta/s$ in central collisions.
-The flow angle fluctuations and flow magnitude fluctuations are most pronounced at high \pt and will affect measurements that assume a common symmetry plane, such as high-\pt azimuthal correlations, which is the typical method for high-\pt flow measurements.
-The measurements provide further constraints on existing models, which are necessary to avoid biasing the extraction of QGP transport properties, such as the jet transport coefficient, $\hat{q}$, with flow measurements.
+The comparison of the measurements to theoretical models shows that the observables are sensitive to the initial conditions of heavy-ion collisions.
+This suggests that the fluctuations originate during the early stages of the QGP evolution.
+The observation of flow angle and flow magnitude fluctuations thus gives additional insight into the nature of event-by-event fluctuations in the initial state of heavy-ion collisions and can be used to constrain the initial conditions and QGP properties.